-Eric is a certified IFMGA/ACMG Mountain Guide, CAA Level II & Professional Member as well as CSIA Level II.
+Eric is the owner and chief guide.
+He is a certified IFMGA/ACMG Mountain Guide, CAA Level II & Professional Member as well as CSIA Level II.

-Eric brings high enthusiasm, a lifetime of mountain passion and a great depth and breadth of experience and expertise to Mountain Skills Academy & Adventures, for whom he is also the chief guide.
+Eric brings high enthusiasm, a lifetime of mountain passion, and a great depth and breadth of experience and expertise to Mountain Skills Academy & Adventures.

 Eric has acquired an impressive list of personal and guided accomplishments.
 He was one of the pioneers of Canadian Mixed climbing, establishing some of the world’s hardest and longest mixed routes.
 As an alpinist, he did the first ascent of Infinite Patience on Mount Robson’s foreboding Emperor Face.
-A highlight of his career is what is still the worlds most difficult pure ice climb, Rights of Passage on the North Face of Mt.
+A highlight of his career is what is still the world's most difficult pure ice climb, Rights of Passage on the North Face of Mt.
 Kitchener (WI 8).
-Eric’s guiding achievements also speak of high caliber guiding, here are some more notable guiding exploits:
+Eric’s guiding achievements also speak of high caliber guiding.
+Here are some of his more notable guiding exploits:

-* Ice: Slip Stream on Snowdome Pk. and Stairway to Heaven (one of his first ascent mix routes), Canada
+* Ice: Slip Stream on Snowdome Peak and Stairway to Heaven (one of his first ascent mix routes), Canada

 * Mountain: North Face of the Eiger, Switzerland.

 * Mt.
 Robson Kain route in two days car to car, Canada